top of page

 Career Goals:

-• Explore job shadowing opportunities or other ways to get direct experience in the law field.
+• Explore job shadowing opportunities or other ways to get experience that would introduce you to opportunities in the law field.

 • Modify career goals: short and long-term.
 Make sure that you are coming up with Plan B options.